-- The review of the GMRC's policies and supervision of its activities falls under the responsibilities of the Board of Directors.
-The GMRC reviews compliance with policies and procedures, audit recommendations and regulatory requirements, including combating Money Laundering and Counter Terrorist Financing requirements. - The GMRC implements and manages the Crisis Management Plan and framework and provides strategic directions during a crisis, including the management of external communications with media, regulatory authorities, emergency services and government agencies. - The GMRC also provides the Group Risk Report and regularly reports to the Group Board Risk Committee.
+- The review of the GMRC's policies and supervision of its activities falls under the responsibilities of the Group Board Risk Committee.
+The GMRC reviews compliance with policies and procedures, audit recommendations and regulatory requirements, including combating Money Laundering and Counter Terrorist Financing requirements. - The GMRC implements and manages the Crisis Management Plan and framework (Business Continuity Management) and provides strategic directions during a crisis, including the management of external communications with media, regulatory authorities, emergency services and government agencies. - The GMRC also provides the Group Risk Report and regularly reports to the Group Board Risk Committee.